 Ceramic A5 Blades

-Ceramic cutters only fit normal width A5 blades and not narrow toe blades or wide blades.
+Ceramic cutters are only for normal width A5 blades and not the narrow toe blades or wide A5 blades.

 The picture below shows the back of a A5 Toe Clipper Blade and you can see the 2 wings on the sides of the central bracket which sits in the middle of the wider tension spring.